Typewriter: QWERTY

-Other layouts
+Other layouts for English

 A number of radically different layouts such as Dvorak have been proposed to reduce the perceived inefficiencies of QWERTY, but none have been able to displace the QWERTY layout; their proponents claim considerable advantages, but so far none has been widely used.
 The Blickensderfer typewriter with its DHIATENSOR layout may have possibly been the first attempt at optimizing the keyboard layout for efficiency advantages.

 On modern keyboards, the exclamation point is the shifted character on the 1 key, because these were the last characters to become "standard" on keyboards.
 Holding the spacebar down usually suspended the carriage advance mechanism (a so-called "dead key" feature), allowing one to superimpose multiple keystrikes on a single location.
 The ¢ symbol (meaning cents) was located above the number 6 on American electric typewriters, whereas ANSI-INCITS-standard computer keyboards have ^ instead.

+Keyboards for other languages

+The keyboards for other Latin languages are broadly similar to QWERTY but are optimised for the relevant orthography.
+In addition to some changes in the order of letters, perhaps the most obvious is the presence of precomposed characters and diacritics.

 Many non-Latin alphabets have keyboard layouts that have nothing to do with QWERTY.
 The Russian layout, for instance, puts the common trigrams ыва, про, and ить on adjacent keys so that they can be typed by rolling the fingers.

+Text in the Arabic alphabet is written from right to left (rather than from left to right): consequently, the carriage on an Arabic typewriter moves to the right after each keystroke.
+In Arabic script, letters take different shapes depending upon their position in the word and whether they are connected to a preceding letter.
+A special key is used to allow switching between independent and connected letters.

 Typewriters were also made for East Asian languages with thousands of characters, such as Chinese or Japanese.
 They were not easy to operate, but professional typists used them for a long time until the development of electronic word processors and laser printers in the 1980s.

 Typewriter conventions

 A number of typographical conventions stem from the typewriter's characteristics and limitations.
 For example, the QWERTY keyboard typewriter did not include keys for the en dash and the em dash.
 To overcome this limitation, users typically typed more than one adjacent hyphen to approximate these symbols.
-This typewriter convention is still sometimes used today, even though modern computer word processing applications can input the correct en and em dashes for each font type.
+This typewriter convention is still sometimes used today, although modern computer word processing applications can input the correct en and em dashes for each font type.